jimliddle/BBRSS/README.md

 ![photo_2025-02-02_16-50-16](https://github.com/user-attachments/assets/1dee5b53-d4d4-4053-9fa5-683cc044aa1b)

-It uses the browser localstorage to persist data and the allorigins proxy to bypass CORS restrictions when using a local htnl file.
+It uses the browser local storage to persist data and the allorigins proxy to bypass CORS restrictions when using a local html file.

 10 items will be displayed for each feed iten.
 RSS content can be hidden and expanded.
 Categories can be expanded and contracted.